 What You’ll Find on the Winter Walk of Lights Trail

 Once you enter the grounds, you’ll follow a set path along paved walkways through the displays.
+You can walk at your own pace and spend as long as you want at each display.
 The pavement makes this a stroller-friendly destination, but you will have to navigate some hills on the .6 mile walk.

 Meadowlark goes all out with sparkly decorations, many of which follow a garden and woods theme.
 The large, extensively light-wrapped trees set an impressive backdrop for the smaller displays.